 • Building 1

 Sustainability is a core value of Carnegie Mellon University, and the Qatar campus embraces this value wholeheartedly.
-Our community is comprised of faculty, staff and students, and together we are on a mission to work the UN Sustainability Development Goals (SDGs) into every aspect of campus life.
+Our community is composed of faculty, staff and students, and together we are on a mission to work the UN Sustainable Development Goals (SDGs) into every aspect of campus life.

 The heart of learning and life on campus